Arporn Koi Wangwiwatsin

 I used a technique called RNA-sequencing which show how the parasites use different genes over their life time.
 This technique gives a large amount of information and the next fun job is to make sense of such big data.
 Because it’s a big data, it also need a large variety of methods and knowledge, so in my work I do not work in isolation but discuss a lot with many experts who kindly share their knowledge and together we will move toward the understanding of the parasite world.

 My Typical Day

-Data, people, food, emails ? ? ?And the best is learning something new everyday! ? ? ?
+Data, people, food, emails, writing, teaching - and the best is learning something new everyday!